platformio/platformio-docs/userguide/lib/cmd_install.rst

 .. option::
     --interactive

-Allow to make a choice for all prompts
+Allow one to make a choice for all prompts

 .. option::
     -f, --force